Add to your order

 "Love the ruggedness of the watch.
 Has great GPS function and tracking.
 Battery life is amazing for a smart watch...."
 Read more

-Customers are satisfied with the durability of the watch.
-They mention it's rugged and shows no signs of wear and tear after almost two months.
+Customers are satisfied with the sturdiness of the wearable computer.
+They mention that it has great GPS function and tracking, and shows no signs of wear and tear after almost two months.
+Customers also appreciate the typical Garmin quality.

 "...that is proactive with a healthy lifestyle that wants a watch that is rugged, looks semi-formal and informal beyond that of the Instinct 2X.
 I..."
 Read more